 PwC is pleased to offer our updated IFRS and US GAAP: similarities and differences guide.
-This publication is designed to alert companies, investors, and other capital market participants to the major differences between IFRS and US GAAP as they exist today.
+This publication is designed to alert companies, investors, and other capital market participants to the major differences between IFRS and US GAAP.

 It would appear that the use of IFRS in the United States by public companies is off the table, at least for now.
 However, as discussed in Chapter 1

-, being financially bilingual is increasingly important for US capital market participants due to IFRS reporting demands of multinational companies, cross-border merger and acquisition activity, and the IFRS reporting demands of non-US stakeholders.
+, being financially bilingual continues to be important for US capital market participants due to IFRS reporting needs of multinational companies and cross-border mergers and acquisitions.

 Each topical chapter consists of the following: